sagarrakshe/Virtual-Digital-Trainer/README.md

-Virtual Digital Trainer (VDT):-
+## Virtual Digital Trainer (VDT)

-This is a simple application made in python.
-It simulates the simple logic circuits and can be used for the verification of the basic logic gates.
-It has many drawbacks, yet simple to use.
+`Virtual Digital Trainer` is a simple application made in Python.
+It provides the dashboard to simulate the simple logic circuits and to verify them.
+It is similar to [Electronics workbench](http://sine.ni.com/nips/cds/view/p/lang/en/nid/202311), though it is not that advanced.

-REQUIREMENTS:-
+## Requirement

-For this application to work you need install the python2.7.
-In windows the "Tkinter" module (library file for GUI in Python) is installed along with the python2.7 but in Ubuntu you have to install it separately.
-Along with it you will need another module called "Easygui".
+For this application to work you need install the `Python 2.7`.
+In windows the "Tkinter" module (library file for GUI in Python) is installed along with the python2.7 but in `Ubuntu` you have to install it separately.
+Along with it you will need another module called `Easygui`.

-WORKING:-
+To install in ubuntu execute the following command-

+    $ sudo apt-get install python-tk

+ ## Working

-Run the file 'project.py'.
+Run the file `project.py`.

+    $ ./project.py

 It will take sometime to initialized.
 Now you will have the main window.
-Click on the gate-buttons below the menu bar and Double-click on the work-area, the gate will appear.Now using the middle button dragging it you can create connections between the gates.
+Click on the gate-buttons below the menu bar and Double-click on the work-area, the gate will appear.
+Now using the middle button dragging it you can create connections between the gates.
 Right click on the gate will pop a window for inputs to the gate.
 At least one seven segment is required for the circuit to simulate.
-After all connections check click on "final connections" button and verify the connections.
+After all connections check click on *final connections* button and verify the connections.
 At last click on the simulate button to activate the circuit.
 I have used some images in the project so comment them before running it.

-LIMITATIONS:-
+ ## Downside

-You cannot simulate circuits which has more no. of gates.
-Problem in connections.
+You cannot simulate circuits which has more number of gates.

+## Suggestions, Comments

-feel free to raise errors,views,suggestions srrakshe419@gmail.com
+Feel free to raise errors, views, suggestions @ sagarrakshe2@gmail.com